 - Make potlucks and coffee hours zero-waste and emphasize plant-based foods

 - Support organizations that care about climate action.
+Ask them for materials you could use, campaigns or needs you could help promote, or prayer requests you could share share.
+Invite them to do a webinar or a Q&A with your group or congregation so people can learn more about what they do and the impact they are having.
 Here are just a few: A Rocha International, A Rocha Canada, the Catholic Climate Covenant, Climate Caretakers, Climate Stewards, the Evangelical Environmental Network, Plant With Purpose, Tearfund, Operation Noah, and Young Evangelicals for Climate Action.

 My school wants to take climate action.
 Where should we start?

 - Talk about it!
 Include climate change in your classes and programs.
 Talking about climate change in school changes parent’s minds.

 - Join your local Fridays for Future climate strike!

 - Found or join a club with others who share your interests so you can brainstorm and work together.

 - Calculate how much energy your school uses.
 Set a goal for how much you want to reduce it and figure out what you can do to achieve that goal.